 Dealing with vulnerable members of the public can be a risky business, so you need to ensure you have sufficient insurance coverage to protect yourself and your real estate enterprise.
 What if your client contracts COVID-19 during a home inspection?
 What if they have an allergic reaction while inspecting a property?
 There are any number of ways you could find yourself facing a lawsuit.

-With CRES E&O + ClaimPrevent® you can be confident because you’ll have a team of expert legal professionals who are available to help you prevent claims 7 days a week.
+With CRES E&O + ClaimPrevent® you can be confident because you’ll have a team of expert legal professionals who are available to help you pre-claim!

 As specialists in insurance solutions for real estate professionals, you can be certain you’re in good hands with CRES.
 We have access to more E&O options than just about anyone, and can find you the best coverage for the best price (we’re part of one of the largest insurance brokers in the world).